 Who can benefit from Boric Acid

 In short, almost all people with vaginas can benefit from the occasional or regular use of vaginal boric acid.
-Unfortunately, many women have felt some level of self-consciousness around odor. pH-D’s Boric Acid Suppositories and Boric Acid Foam Wash are excellent and healthy considerations for resolving vaginal odor and maintaining vaginal wellness.
+Unfortunately, many women have felt some level of self-consciousness around odor. pH-D’s Boric Acid Suppositories and Boric Acid Foam Wash are excellent and holistic considerations for resolving vaginal odor and maintaining vaginal wellness.
 Boric acid products can also benefit vaginal health for people approaching or experiencing menopause.
 During this life transition, the vaginal tissue changes and may become more sensitive with dryness.
-Our Moisturizing Boric Acid Suppositories can be an effective holistic solution for vaginal health and moisturization during this time.
+Our Moisturizing Boric Acid Suppositories and Vaginal Moisturizing Gel can be effective holistic solutions for vaginal health and moisturization during this time.

-Do you have other pressing questions about boric acid suppositories?
+Do you have other pressing questions about boric acid suppositories or have you been searching for other products with moisturizing benefits?
+Contact us to learn more about vaginal suppositories for dryness today.
 We would love to hear from you!
-You can reach us at firstname.lastname@example.org.
+You can reach us at email@example.com.